michaelli00/MATH405/notes.md

 \newpage

-# Vector Space

-Goals of this course is to discuss
+Goals of this course are to discuss

 - Vector spaces
 - Linear transformations between vector spaces
 - Other operations on vector spaces

+# Vector Space

 ## Definitions